martinsj815/Battery-Park/docs/Calculator.md

     </div>
     <div id="Stacked Cell" class="tabcontent">
         <br>
-        <h2> Estimation of Pouch Cell Capacity and Energy Density </h2>
+        <h2> Estimation of Pouch Cell Capacity and Specific Energy </h2>
         <br><br>
-      - This page helps estimate the total cell capacity and energy density of the pouch cell based upon a different stacking type by inputting the cell parameters needed.
+      - This page helps estimate the total cell capacity and specific energy of the pouch cell based upon a different stacking type by inputting the cell parameters needed.
         <br><br>
-      - For a certain pouch cell design, this calculation can help determine the number of stack layers and electrolyte amount to achieve target cell capacity and energy density.
+      - For a certain pouch cell design, this calculation can help determine the number of stack layers and electrolyte amount to achieve target cell capacity and specific energy.
         <br><br>
         <h2> Electrode Parameters </h2>
         <br>